 This setting selects the method for allocating the Plug and Play I/0 Port, IRQ, and DMA resources.
 The available settings are [Auto (ESCD)] and [Manual].
-If [Auto(ESCD)] is selected, the IRQ Resources and DMA Resources selection will be disabled.
 The factory default setting is [Manual] and is recommended for most users.

-IRQ Resources
+■ IRQ Resources

 This selection displays the configuration settings for devices assigned an IRQ.
 Press [Enter] to display the setup menu.
-When Resources Controlled By is set to [Manual], device IRQ assigning settings must be performed manually.